keeanalbao/cse15l-lab-reports/lab1.md

 ## Step 2: Install Visual Studio Code
-* Go to the Visual Studio Code website [Visual Studio Code](https://code.visualstudio.com/), and follow the instructions to download and install it on your computer.
+* Go to the website [Visual Studio Code](https://code.visualstudio.com/), and follow the instructions to download and install it on your computer.
 There are versions for all the major operating systems, like macOS (for Macs) and Windows (for PCs)
 * When it is installed, you should be able to open a window that looks like this (it might have different colors, or a different menu bar, depending on your system and settings):

 ![vscode](https://user-images.githubusercontent.com/88350907/230518209-3cb4f5ad-89f8-4813-9d8b-59ac5ed7cc53.jpg)